 Thanks for reading

 This is the 40th weekly article since the blog launched in 2021.
-Due to some personal changes this year, I’ve decided to take a break from weekly blogging in February, March and April, following article #42.
-This will allow me to reflect on what’s worked well and to come back strong in May.
+Due to some personal changes this year, I’ve decided to take a break from weekly blogging following this article.
+I’ve bought my planned break forward a little because of other circumstances, but will be taking the time to reflect on what’s worked well and to come back strong, with new articles in May 2022.

 Please get in touch or comment below to let me know what you thought of this, or any of my articles and if you want to hear more.
 If you value this content and are able to financially support it, £2 or more a month would help with hosting and other costs, help improve our content.